unioslo/jbofh/README.rst

   commas like that::

    bofh --gui --set gui.font.size.outputwindow=9,gui.font.name.outputwindow=Sans

+   or to run the UiO TSD instance: bofh --url https://tsd-cere-prod01.tsd.usit.no:8000 --set console_prompt= "tsd-jbofh> "

 - JBofh trims blanks at the end of the command now before sending them over to the XMLRPC daemon.